irina-andrei/docker/K8_Kubernetes/README.md

 ![AltText](Images/25.png)

-4. You now need to create a Service .yaml file (`app-service.yaml`) in the same location, that will explose (facilitate) the Deployment to the external world by using the same labels:
+4. You now need to create a Service .yaml file (`app-service.yaml`) in the same location, that will expose (facilitate) the Deployment to the external world by using the same labels:

 ```yaml
 apiVersion: v1